How Do I Get My Files On The Internet?

 This is another excellent "sticky notes" application for your computer.
 You can leave messages with alarms.

-This application allows you to edit HTML files.
-Verdict: This application is as useful as software that costs hundreds of dollars.
+This "classic" and free application allows you to edit HTML files.
+Verdict: This application is very useful for editing common HTML files.

-An "FTP" utility, this application allows you to "upload" or copy files from your computer to your online ULM website account.
-Verdict: Powerful and effective.
+This free "FTP" (file transfer) utility makes it very easy to "upload" or copy files from your Windows computer to your ULM website account.

 This is an "FTP" utility for both PCs and Macs.

 This is an AMAZING and free application that can completely replace handheld mathematical graphing calculators.
 Very highly recommended!
-Here is an interactive visual example made with GeoGebra that combines the concepts of a regression equation, the slope of a line, and the y-intercept.
+Here is an interactive visual example made with GeoGebra that combines the concepts of a regression equation ("equation of the line"), the slope of a line, and the y-intercept.

 Your Own Math Quizzes: "That Quiz"